Operation Instant Thunder

-Operation Instant Thunder was the preliminary name given to a planned air strike by the United States during the Gulf War.
-Designed by Colonel John A. Warden III, it was planned to be an overwhelming strike which would devastate the Iraqi military with a minimum loss of civilian as well as American life.
+Operation Instant Thunder was the preliminary name given to a planned air strike by the United States during the Gulf War. it was planned to be an overwhelming Aerial Strike which would devastate the Iraqi military with a minimum loss of civilian as well as American life.

 The planning of the operation made use of Warden's Five Rings intellectual model, which prioritized different aspects of a nation's war machine into a hierarchy of concentric circles.
 The leadership was placed as a top priority, saying that this would "decapitate" the enemy.
 The name is a nod to Operation Rolling Thunder, a joint American-South Vietnamese bombing campaign in the Vietnam War.

 Phase one

 The plan called for three separate phases.
 The shortest of these was the first phase, which would use "defense suppression" to establish control of the air space above Iraq and Kuwait.
 This was to be accomplished by eliminating enemy radar, cutting off runways used by the Iraqi military and neutralizing any surface-to-air missile batteries.

 This first phase of the operation would also include the bombing of selected military command posts as well as suspected locations of chemical weapons.
 A total of 84 targets were initially identified but this number was later increased.